KASIA OLEŚKIEWICZ

 BIO

 Kasia Oleśkiewicz (she/her) (b.
-1998) is a Polish visual artist, researcher, art historian and activist.
+1998 in Koszalin, Poland) is a visual artist, researcher, art historian, activist, vegan.

 Her work employs artistic research methodology, merging visual arts with theory.
 Oleśkiewicz's practice centers on the concept of the "animal"—which she continuously explores, undermines, reclaims, and redefines.